 The section header displays the current paint mode name.
 The section contains the following items:

-Paint mode parameters A menu item for each paint mode parameter (visible only if the current paint mode has any parameters).
+Paint mode parameters | A menu item for each paint mode parameter (visible only if the current paint mode has any parameters). |

-Palette length Use this parameter to change the length of the color cycle within the range of [1e-28, 1e+28].
+Palette length | Use this parameter to change the length of the color cycle within the range of [1e-28, 1e+28].
 For this parameter, the scrollbar uses a logarithmic scale and only part of the range is visible at once (3 orders of magnitude, e.g. [0.1, 100]).
 After moving the scrollbar's thumb near the end of the scrollbar and releasing it, the visible range is automatically adjusted to allow further change.
-This parameter is not visible when Auto adjust is turned on, and when using a photo paint mode.
+This parameter is not visible when Auto adjust is turned on, and when using a photo paint mode. |

-Palette offset Use this parameter to shift the color cycle without changing its length.
-This parameter is not visible when Auto adjust is turned on, and when using a photo paint mode.
+Palette offset | Use this parameter to shift the color cycle without changing its length.
+This parameter is not visible when Auto adjust is turned on, and when using a photo paint mode. |

+to cover most of the image with one palette cycle, starting from the beginning of the palette.
 The exceptions are Default and Classic paint modes for which the adjusted palette cycle always spans from the lowest visible iteration count value to the iteration limit.
+This option is not available when using a photo paint mode. |

-Adjust now Use this option to let the app to adjust the palette length and offset for the current image.
+Adjust now | Use this option to let the app to adjust the palette length and offset for the current image.

 This option is not available when Auto adjust is turned on.
 By default, this action is also performed by the app when you change the paint mode, but you can turn it off using the Settings / Behavior Palette adjusting option.
+This option is not available when using a photo paint mode. |

-Reset parameters Restore the default values of the current paint mode parameters.
+Reset parameters | Restore the default values of the current paint mode parameters. |

 An example result of changing the palette length.